 Korea is undoubtedly a country with extreme weather – dreadfully hot and humid summers and freezing and dry winters.
 Spring and fall are two seasons that are much bearable, and when the country simply comes alive!
-The colorful flora and fauna, along with all the seasonal festivals, will undoubtedly make into your Korea autumn bucket list!
+The colorful flora and fauna, along with all the seasonal festivals, will undoubtedly make it into your Korea autumn bucket list!
 It’s always a good idea to plan out your fall activities so that you don’t miss out on something extraordinary on your trip to South Korea.

 Here are some of the best things to do in South Korea during the gorgeous fall season!